- Schools and Centers

 Founded in 1924, the E.W.
 Scripps School of Journalism is widely considered one of the best journalism schools in the country.

 The E.W.
-Scripps School of Journalism is accredited by the Association for Education in Journalism and Mass Communication.
+Scripps School of Journalism is accredited by the Accrediting Council on Education in Journalism and Mass Communications.